drmortalwombat/oscar64/README.md

 #### Custom character set "charsetlo.c"

-Embedds a custom character set into the prg file at 0x2000..0x27ff and switches the character set base address in the VIC to this address.
+Embeds a custom character set into the prg file at 0x2000..0x27ff and switches the character set base address in the VIC to this address.
 The code and data portion of the compiled program is split into two areas to make room for this fixed location data.

 #### Himem character set "charsethi.c"

-Embedds a custom character set into the prg file at 0xc800..0xcfff and switches the character set base address in the VIC to this address.
+Embeds a custom character set into the prg file at 0xc800..0xcfff and switches the character set base address in the VIC to this address.

 #### Copy character set "charsetcopy.c"

-Embedds a custom character set into the prg file at 0xc000..0xc7ff and copies it to 0xd000 on startup.
+Embeds a custom character set into the prg file at 0xc000..0xc7ff and copies it to 0xd000 on startup.
 This frees this area for stack and heap usage.

 #### Copy character set "charsetexpand.c"

-Embedds a custom character set into the prg file at 0xc000..0xc7ff using lz comression and expands it to 0xd000 on startup.
+Embeds a custom character set into the prg file at 0xc000..0xc7ff using lz compression and expands it to 0xd000 on startup.
 This frees this area for stack and heap usage.

 #### Custom character set "charsetload.c"